esmith80/movie-awards/README.md

 This project is based on a ficticious movie awards show.
 This site allows a user to nominate 5 movies for and award.

+The initial state of this project is represented with a live app here: https://esmith80.github.io/shopify-front/ so a comparison can be drawn between the initial state and the final version of this project.

 Core functionality:
 - a user can search for movies
 - a user can view a list of movies to nominate